osmandapp/docs/content/osmand/plugins/ski-maps.md

 ---
-title: Ski-maps
+title: "{% data variables.android-values.plugin_ski_name %}"
-intro: "Full map of ski pistes, ski lift markers and even colored lines indicating the complexity of each track."
+intro: "Ski map view shows winter colors and pistes - ski paths down a mountain or cross-country - as well as cableways, chairlifts, amenities and services nearby, which are useful in navigating through the destinations like recreational areas, ski resorts, and terrain parks."
 versions: '*'
 ---